myrmex-org/myrmex/manual/iam-plugin.md

 ```

 The *managed-policies* section contains a list of identifiers of IAM policies already deployed in AWS associated to the role.
-During the deployment of a role, Lager will look for policies matching the identifiers in *managed-policies*, trying
+During the deployment of a role, Myrmex will look for policies matching the identifiers in *managed-policies*, trying
 combinations with the *environment* and the *stage* options:

 *   `<environment>_<identifier>_<stage>`